miladxandi/Simplist/UnitTestings/README.md

 #How to Install PHPUnit

-1. Make sure you have xampp with PHP 7.x installed (or other version required to your version of phpunit)
+1.Make sure you have xampp with PHP 7.x installed (or other version required to your version of phpunit)

-2. Go to folder xampp\php (wherever you installed your xampp) We will be working in this folder during entire installation.
+2.Go to folder xampp\php (wherever you installed your xampp) We will be working in this folder during entire installation.
 So if I say edit file etc it means in this folder.

 there you should find files: